ammaryassereng/Paint-ball-fighting/README.md

 # Paint-ball-fighting
-An academic team project(game) that was conducted with assembly language(DOSBOX). the game is a 2-player game that is played on two Pcs connected using serial port. the game is basiclly a shooting game where each player is granted a number of bullets to fire, each time an enemy player is hit by a bullet he losses health, when a player's health  reaches zero he losses the round. the grid where the players do there game is split evenly between them into two regions, each owned by a player. if a player enters the enemy player's zone he losses the ability to fire bullets. in each zone there is a stacking area where a player can go in order to reacharge bullets.
+An academic team project(game) that was conducted with assembly language(DOSBOX). the game is a 2-player game that is played on two Pcs connected using serial port. the program allows the players to go to the shatting room in order to chat with each other. the game is basiclly a shooting game where each player is granted a number of bullets to fire, each time an enemy player is hit by a bullet he losses health, when a player's health  reaches zero he losses the round. the grid where the players do there game is split evenly between them into two regions, each owned by a player. if a player enters the enemy player's zone he losses the ability to fire bullets. in each zone there is a stacking area where a player can go in order to reacharge bullets.